igloo-project/igloo-doc/source/development/flyway.rst

   private String DATA_UPGRADE_NAME = "ImportExcel";

-Create an OWSI-Core data upgrade
+Create an Igloo data upgrade
 --------------------------------

-If you have wrote Java formatted data upgrades, you need to create an OWSI-Core data upgrade for each one of these which is named after the **DATA_UPGRADE_NAME** value you specified earlier.
-For example, if the value entered in the Flyway Java data upgrade is *ImportTable*, you have to name your OWSI-Core data upgrade *ImportTable.java*.
+If you have wrote Java formatted data upgrades, you need to create an Igloo data upgrade for each one of these which is named after the **DATA_UPGRADE_NAME** value you specified earlier.
+For example, if the value entered in the Flyway Java data upgrade is *ImportTable*, you have to name your Igloo data upgrade *ImportTable.java*.

-An OWSI-Core data upgrade is a java class which implements *IDataUpgrade* and override its methods.
+An Igloo data upgrade is a java class which implements *IDataUpgrade* and override its methods.
 Write all your operations in the function **perform()**.